fedora-python/fedora-python-tox/README.md

 [Docker image is hosted on Docker Hub](https://hub.docker.com/r/fedorapython/fedora-python-tox/) and build automatically after every push to master branch.

+# Fedora base image version

+We usually add the newest Pythons to all supported Fedora releases.
+We also have to remove the oldest ones from time to time.
+These are the reasons why we move this container image from Fedora N to N+1 when N goes EOL.

 # Installed packages

 On top of stable Fedora, this Docker image contains: